#ASHA16 Equaled #Dysphagia

 with Guest Blogger: Rinki Varindani Desai, M.S., CCC-SLP, CBIS

-The American Speech-Language Hearing Association’s 2016 convention (#ASHA16) slogan is:
+The American Speech-Language Hearing Association’s 2016 convention (#ASHA16) slogan was:

 “Everyday leadership.
 Leadership every day.”

-Before and after the convention, I will highlight #dysphagia and the latest dysphagia-related evidence from the leaders in the field of Swallowing and Swallowing Disorders (dysphagia). #ASHA16 has the most dysphagia courses I have ever seen at an annual convention.
-I recently created a spreadsheet of all the dysphagia courses that I want to attend from Thursday morning to late Saturday afternoon.
-I just don’t know how I’m going to be in 4-5 places at a time!
+Before and after the convention, I highlighted #dysphagia and the latest dysphagia-related evidence from the leaders in the field of Swallowing and Swallowing Disorders (dysphagia). #ASHA16 had the most dysphagia courses I had ever seen at an annual convention.
+I just didn’t know how I was going to be in 4-5 places at a time!
 Talk about challenging decision-making in dysphagia!

-In this #ASHA16 – #Dysphagia segment, Rinki Varindani Desai, M.S., CCC-SLP, CBIS will start us thinking about our busy #ASHA16 schedule.
-Rinki was excited to learn that the theme for this year’s ASHA Convention is Everyday Leadership, Leadership Everyday.
+In this #ASHA16 – #Dysphagia segment, Rinki Varindani Desai, M.S., CCC-SLP, CBIS was excited to learn that the theme for the ASHA Convention was Everyday Leadership, Leadership Everyday.

 “My SLP journey from East to West (Rinki’s professional journey began in India) would not have been possible without the exceptional leaders in the field, who took the time out to mentor me, particularly in the area of adult dysphagia.
 I truly admire these dysphagia leaders (many of who will be speaking at this year’s ASHA convention) who go above and beyond to make a difference in the field.
 That’s leadership to me!”